heisdeku/single-price-grid/README.md

 1. [Sign up to ZEIT Now](http://bit.ly/fem-zeit-signup) and go through the onboarding flow, ensuring your GitHub account is connected by using their [ZEIT Now for GitHub](https://zeit.co/docs/v2/git-integrations/zeit-now-for-github) integration.
 2. Connect your project to ZEIT Now from the ["Create a new project" page](https://zeit.co/new), using the "New Project From GitHub" button and selecting the project you want to deploy.
 3. Once connected, every time you `git push`, ZEIT Now will create a new [deployment](https://zeit.co/docs/v2/platform/deployments) and the deployment URL will be shown on your [ZEIT Dashboard](https://zeit.co/dashboard).
 You will also receive an email for each deployment with the URL.

-## Sharing your solution

-There are multiple places you can share your solution:

-1. Submit it on the platform so that other users will see your solution on the site.
-Other users will be able to give you feedback, which could help improve your code for the next project.
-2. Share your repository and live URL in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
-3. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor** including the repo and live URLs in the tweet.
-We'd love to take a look at what you've built and help share it around.

-## Giving feedback

-Feedback is always welcome, so if you have any to give on this challenge please email hi[at]frontendmentor[dot]io.

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀